-- A. Extent to which existing natural vegetation provides desired screening. - B. The existence of a steep change in topography which would limit the benefits of required landscaping. - C. Existing and proposed building placement. - D. The abutting or adjacent land is developed or planned by the City for a use other than residential. - E. Building heights and views. - F. Conditions similar to the above exist such that no good purpose would be served by providing the landscaping or screening required.
+- A. Extent to which existing natural vegetation provides desired screening. - B. The clear vision triangle, as required in Section 14.03, Parking and Access. - C. The existence of a steep change in topography which would limit the benefits of required landscaping.

+- D. Existing and proposed building placement. - E. The abutting or adjacent land is developed or planned by the City for a use other than residential. - F. Building heights and views. - G. Conditions similar to the above exist such that no good purpose would be served by providing the landscaping or screening required.